Dziennik Telewizyjny: Controversies and legacy

 The program was highly controversial throughout its existence as it did not report news that could trigger anti-government sentiment.
-Furthermore, the communist authorities of the Polish People's Republic and the Polish United Workers' Party used it for its propaganda aimed at manipulating the audience.
-Similar newscasts used for identical purposes were present in all countries of the Eastern Bloc, most infamous being Aktuelle Kamera from the German Democratic Republic and Vremya from the Soviet Union.
+Similar newscasts were used for identical purposes were present in all countries of the Eastern Bloc, most known being Aktuelle Kamera from the German Democratic Republic and Vremya from the Soviet Union.

 Dziennik was known to be strikingly objective about world affairs and, almost in every case, each episode featured a coverage from foreign countries where corruption, war and scandals were abundant.
 The goal was to minimize the effects of the issues that were occurring in Poland at the time, such as the 1968 Polish political crisis, 1970 protests, June 1976 protests and the near-bankruptcy of the Polish People's Republic in the 1980s.
 The newsreaders often used emotive and loaded text with a pro-government and pro-socialist bias.
 The tone also used was very formal, serious and at times nostalgic, particularly during national holidays.
-The anchors rarely smiled and addressed guests or referred to people as obywatelu ("citizen", equivalent to comrade in other communist states) instead of Pan/Pani (Sir/Mrs) – T–V distinction.
+The actors rarely smiled and addressed guests or referred to people as obywatelu ("citizen", equivalent to comrade in other communist states) instead of Pan/Pani (Sir/Mrs) – T–V distinction.

 On 28 October 1989, actress Joanna Szczepkowska was invited to the studio to discuss her theatrical career.
 Instead, she asked the host if she could deliver a message to the viewers.
 After being granted permission Szczepkowska stated "Ladies and Gentlemen.
 On 4 June 1989 communism has ended in Poland".
 This occurred shortly after Tadeusz Mazowiecki was elected as the first non-communist Prime Minister of Poland.
 The situation was unusual as the TV anchor agreed to Szczepkowska's message on a communist-funded program, which glorified Marxism-Leninism and socialism for decades.
 The message was broadcast to millions across the country and became symbolic of the period of transition to democracy.

 Numerous epigrams and jokes about Dziennik surfaced in the 1980s; one suggesting that "the only factual aspect of the show was the date".
-Satirist Jacek Fedorowicz also parodied the program in the 1990s, often recalling the most infamous texts and lines from Dziennik.
+Between 1995 and 2005, satirist Jacek Fedorowicz presented a satirical television show on TVP1, also titled Dziennik Telewizyjny, which often recalled the most infamous texts and lines from Dziennik.

 In contemporary Poland, the older generation tends to name every news program "Dziennik", regardless of the station or channel.
 The word "Dziennik" can also be synonymous with terms like propaganda and disinformation, especially when referring to televised news.